j-ding/ChatScrub/README.md

 - Limits results to 10,000 matches (configurable)
 - Processes results in batches to maintain performance
 - Shows warnings when result limits are reached

-## Troubleshooting

-### Common Issues

-1. **Bot doesn't respond to commands**:
-   - Ensure the bot has proper permissions
-   - Check that you've enabled Message Content Intent in the Developer Portal
-   - Verify your bot token is correct in the .env file

-2. **UI becomes unresponsive**:
-   - Reduce "Items per page" setting for very large result sets
-   - Try more specific keywords to narrow down results

-3. **Cannot delete messages**:
-   - Ensure the bot has "Manage Messages" permission
-   - Discord only allows bulk deletion of messages less than 14 days old

 ## License